zx0r/VSCodium-Configuration/README.md

 ### 🧬 ZeroTrustIDE: Security as Design.
 Boosted by Code.

-- A privacy-first, telemetry-free development environment that puts security at the core - not as an afterthought.
+- Privacy, telemetry-free development environment that puts security at the core.
-- Preconfigured for GitHub Copilot and VSCodium, ZeroTrustIDE simplifies developer onboarding while enforcing Zero Trust principles.
+- Preconfigured for GitHub Copilot and VSCodium, simplifies developer onboarding.
 - No root.
 No tracking.
 Just code - faster, safer, cleaner.

 ###### 🔋 **Why ZeroTrustIDE?**